-The main purpose of a resume is to show that you’re qualified for the particular position you're applying to, not to provide an overview of your entire work history.
-We will show you situations where you can safely leave some of your work experience off of your resume.
+But let’s first remember that the main purpose of a resume is to show that you’re qualified for the particular position you're applying for, not to provide an overview of your entire work history.
+With that in mind, we will show you situations where you can safely leave some of your work experience off your resume.

-Do you have to include every job on your resume?
+Do you have to put every job on your resume?

 If you were employed for less than six months, it’s sometimes better to leave that job off your resume.

-Because short-term employment is usually a red flag to hiring managers.
-They may think that you were either fired for poor performance, or that you’re a job hopper, which isn’t a good impression to make on a potential employer.
+Because short-term employment can be a red flag to hiring managers.
+They may think that you were either fired for poor performance or that you’re a job hopper unable to settle into any one position, which isn’t a good impression to make on a potential employer.

 When should you include short-term employment?

-You could include short-term employment if you were not let go for poor performance and gained experience/skills that are relevant to the position you’re applying for.
-You may want to include the reason for this short term employment on your cover letter.
+You can include short-term employment if you gained experience and skills that are relevant to the position you’re applying for.
+It is a pertinent idea to include the reason for this short-term employment within your cover letter.

-“My most recent position at XYZ corp was cut short due to the company shutting down.
-I was, however, able to reduce overhead expenses by 14% and…”
+“My most recent position at XYZ Corporation was cut short due to the company shutting down.
+I was, however, able to reduce overhead expenses by 14% during my tenure.”

-Including a position you were employed at for a month to three months should almost never be listed on your resume unless it was a contract position.
-We wrote a post here on including contract work on a resume.
+Pro Tip: Including a position where you were employed for under three months should almost never be listed on your resume unless it was a contract position.

-A hiring manager won’t really care what you did more than 10 to 15 years ago.
-At some point, it just becomes unnecessary and it’s better left off your resume.
-Usually, you can incorporate the skills you gained in more recent work experience.
+The rule, in 2023, is that hiring managers aren’t interested in roles you did over 10 to 15 years ago, so these roles are unnecessary and best left off your resume.
+You can usually incorporate the skills you’ve gained in more recent work experience.

 Unfortunately, age discrimination does happen and could have a negative impact on your job search.
-If your resume goes back past 20 or 30 years, you risk being seen as over qualified, under-skilled, or too expensive for the job you’re applying for.
+If your resume goes back 20, or even 30 years, you risk being seen as either overqualified, not up-to-date on emerging tech skills, or just too expensive for the job you’re applying for.

-We wrote a good post here with more information on how many years of work experience to include on a resume.
+For more details, check out our post on how many years of work experience to include on a resume.